kirmar/delaysay/README.md

 - Click **[Save URLs]**

 Create a file code-slack-user-authorization/slack_app_info.py with two variables, "CLIENT_ID" AND "CLIENT_SECRET".
 Paste the values from **"App Credentials"** under **"Basic Information"** in your Slack app.

+Save the Slack signing secret in the SSM Parameter Store.
+Its parameter name should be the value of $DELAYSAY_STRIPE_CHECKOUT_SIGNING_SECRET.

 ## Install Slack App in workspace